drschlotkin/React-Gallery-App/README.md

 * Create yahoo account/use tumblr account to sign in.
 * Apply for a non-commercial API key.
-* You’ll need to set up a config.js file in your project that imports your API key into your application so that you and other users    can request data from the Flickr API.
+* You’ll need to set up a config.js file that imports your API key into your application so that you can request data from the Flickr   API.
 This file should be stored in src/Components
 * The config.js file should look something like this: const apiKey = 'YOUR API KEY';
   export default apiKey;